Troy Van Leeuwen: Music career

 In the late 1980s, Van Leeuwen played in Jester, a successful southern California band fronted by vocalist Eric Book.
 Jester released an EP, which is the earliest and most rare recording of a 16-year-old Van Leeuwen.
-He then played in a small band called Little Boots, with which he recorded a number of demos and played a few shows before the band's breakup.
+He then played in another local band called Little Boots, with which he recorded a number of demos and played a dozen shows before the band's breakup.
 His next band was 60 Cycle, which released their debut "Pretender" in 1995, and their self-titled album the following year.
 It was during his time in 60 Cycle that Van Leeuwen met Kellii Scott, and the two started working on a project (later to be known as Enemy).
-Van Leeuwen went on to play in Failure.
-The band released three records and didn't enjoy any commercial success, but was praised by critics as a talented and almost revolutionary group.
-It was during a tour with Failure when Van Leeuwen met former Kyuss guitarist Josh Homme, who was presently playing rhythm guitar with The Screaming Trees.
-After the breakup of Failure, Van Leeuwen became a session musician and recording engineer, working with groups such as Orgy, Crazy Town, Coal Chamber and KoRn.
+Van Leeuwen went on to tour with Failure in support of their third album, Fantastic Planet.
+The band released three records in the early to late 90s and didn't enjoy much commercial success, but they were praised by critics as a talented and almost revolutionary group (they later re-formed in 2014 without Troy).
+It was during a tour with Failure when Van Leeuwen met former Kyuss guitarist Josh Homme, who was then playing rhythm guitar with The Screaming Trees.
+After the late-90s hiatus of Failure, Van Leeuwen became a session musician and recording engineer, working with groups such as Orgy, Crazy Town, Coal Chamber and KoRn.